LuCian532506oHenDRIX/TzLCqwmY/6zs4l/lB-f7/TqW/yR50EP/cloud-management_msNgO_1747937115.txt.md

 are not limited to):
-  provisioning applications (e.g. a PaaS API) or provisioning Kubernetes clusters.
-* Providing or mandating a configuration language (for example, CUE).
-Crossplane languages, and extension points that may be powered by arbitrary languages. versa; this is not supported and may result in undefined behavior.
+  provisioning applications (e.g. a PaaS API) or provisioning Kubernetes clusters. languages, and extension points that may be powered by arbitrary languages. versa; this is not supported and may result in undefined behavior.
 * Providing or mandating opinions around control plane hosting, security and